CHTC/Articles/2025-06-02-HTC25-Keynote-Erik-Wright.md

 ---

-We want to thank our HTC25 keynote speaker, Dr. Erik Wright, for his presentation “Biological Diversity at an Unfathomable Scale,” in which he explored how high-throughput computing is being used to unlock the functions of novel genes.
+We want to thank our Throughput Computing Week 2025 (HTC25) keynote speaker, Dr. Erik Wright, for his presentation “Biological Diversity at an Unfathomable Scale,” in which he explored how high-throughput computing is being used to unlock the functions of novel genes.
 Wright highlighted how the OSPool is a “game changer,” noting that the OSPool changed his trajectory as a researcher, and that without it, he “would not have been able to build all these different tools that biologists use.”
 As he put it: “We are all united across all the different domains involved in Condor by unfathomable scales in what we study.”

 <figure style="float: right; margin: 0 1rem 0 1rem; width: 350px;">
  <img src='https://raw.githubusercontent.com/CHTC/Articles/main/images/ErikWrightHTC25.png' height="500" class="figure-img img-fluid rounded" alt="Wright presenting HTC25 Keynote">
- <figcaption>Erik Wright Keynote at HTC25.</figcaption>
+ <figcaption>Erik Wright Presenting His Keynote Presentation at Througput Computing Week 2025.</figcaption>
 </figure>